Thursday, August 13, 2009

 Fun with names

-Courtesy of the sandwich shop, the following are examples of creative spellings of my name from this week:
+Courtesy of the sandwich shop, the following are examples of creative Venezuelan interpretations of my name from this week:

 - Herrín